Free Consultation

 What is NIST 800-171

 NIST requirements apply to non-federal system components that handle, store, or transmit CUI or provide protection for such components.
-The requirements outlined in NIST SP 800-171 are typically enforced through contractual arrangements or agreements between federal agencies (DoD) and nonfederal organizations (contractors).
+The requirements outlined in NIST SP 800-171 are typically enforced through contractual agreements between federal agencies (e.g., DoD) and nonfederal organizations (contractors).

 Let’s dive deeper into the NIST 800-171 Revision 3 updates.

-NIST 800-171 Revision 3 has eliminated the distinction between basic security requirements (requirements obtained from Federal Information Processing Standards (FIPS) 200) and derived requirements (taken from NIST SP 800-53).
+NIST 800-171 Revision 3 has eliminated the distinction between basic security requirements (derived from Federal Information Processing Standards (FIPS) 200) and derived requirements (from NIST SP 800-53).
 Revision 3 requirements were reworked using 800-53 as “the single authoritative source” in an effort to make the requirements clearer and more specific.

 With Revision 3, NIST 800-171, security requirements have been detailed in response to feedback that previous requirements were too open to interpretation.
-The new detailed security requirements aim to improve the implementation effectiveness and clarify the assessment’s scope.
+The new detailed security requirements aim to improve implementation effectiveness and clarify the scope of the assessment.

 Introduction of Organization-Defined Parameters (ODPs)

 NIST 800-171 Revision 3 includes organization-defined parameters (ODPs) for specific security requirements.
-The ODPs provide federal agencies with flexibility by allowing them to specify values for designated parameters (time period, circumstances, conditions, frequency, functions, and/or roles, etc.) within those security controls for safeguarding controlled unclassified information (CUI).
+The ODPs provide federal agencies with flexibility by allowing them to specify values for designated parameters (time period, circumstances, conditions, frequency, functions, and/or roles) within those security controls to safeguard controlled unclassified information (CUI).
 See Appendix D of the NSIT 800-171 for more details.

 Reflecting on the recent changes in NIST SP 800-53 and SP 800‑53B